-Best Practice: Make a copy of the HP-provided user groups listed in Table 1 and modify them to provide the permissions your staff needs.
+Make a copy of the HP-provided user groups listed in the following table and modify them to provide the permissions your staff needs.
 These user groups are provided as a starting point, and you should create your own user groups based on these user groups.

-table 1 Virtualization User Groups
+Virtualization User Groups